dmbarbour/glas/docs/GlasZero.md

 A 'macro' definition is a program that will be statically evaluated in context of its caller, using static inputs based on partial evaluation.
 The first result from a macro must be a value representing a program.
 This program is applied inline just after the macro call.

-When used together with g0's ability to embed programs as data, macros effectively support higher-order programming at compile-time.
+When used together with g0's ability to embed programs as data, macros support higher-order programming limited to compile-time.
 List processing, parser combinators, and many other program abstractions may be supported via macros.

-Macros have access to compile-time effects, and are useful when defining g0 primitives.

 ### Defining Primitives

 The g0 language does not have any built-in definitions.
-Macros are sufficient to define the Glas program operators:
+Macros and embedded data are sufficient to express all Glas programs, though we'll usually favor 'prog' definitions for performance reasons.

         macro apply [] # apply first parameter as program prog swap ['swap apply]